-The 2020 Medicare Hospital Promoting Interoperability Program specification sheets will be available soon.
+The 2020 Medicare Hospital Promoting Interoperability Program specification sheets can be found here (PDF).

 The 2020 scoring methodology remains consistent with the changes made in 2019.
 CMS finalized changes to the scoring methodology to shift to a performance-based scoring methodology with fewer measures, instead of the previous threshold-based methodology.